mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [The good times in tech are over](https://www.seangoedecke.com/good-times-are-over/) - For most of the last decade, being a software engineer has been a lot of fun.
+Every company offered lots of perks, layoffs and firings were almost unheard of…

+- [NYC’s Urban Textscape](https://pudding.cool/2025/07/street-view) - Analyzing All of the Words Found on NYC Streets

 - [You’re probably using the wrong dictionary « the jsomers.net blog](https://jsomers.net/blog/dictionary)

 - [Almost Fired](https://www.engineersneedart.com/blog/almostfired/almostfired.html?utm_source=substack)